seaofvoices/darklua/site/content/docs/path-require-mode/index.md

 ## Module Folder Name

-When requiring a folder, this mode will look into the folder for a file named by the given value of the `module-folder-name` parameter.
+When requiring a folder, this mode will look into the folder for a file named by the given value of the `module_folder_name` parameter.
 The default value is `init`.

 For example, to configure darklua to use `index.lua` (or `index.luau`) similar to what is used in JavaScript, set the parameter to `index`.